St. Louis Union Station: 20th century

 In 1903, Union Station was expanded to accommodate visitors to the 1904 St. Louis World's Fair.
 In the 1920s, it remained the largest American railroad terminal.

 At its height, the station combined the St. Louis passenger services of 22 railroads, the most of any single terminal in the world.
 In the 1940s, it handled 100,000 passengers a day.
+During World War II, German actor Til Kiwe, was recaptured in the station's waiting room after escaping from a POW camp in Colorado.

+The 1940s expansion added a new ticket counter designed as a half-circle and a mural by Louis Grell could be found atop the customer waiting area which depicted the history of St. Louis with an old fashion steam engine, two large steamboats and the Eads Bridge in the background.

 The famous photograph of Harry S. Truman holding aloft the erroneous Chicago Tribune headline, "Dewey Defeats Truman", was shot at the station as Truman headed back to Washington, D.C., from Independence, Missouri, after the 1948 Presidential election.

-The 1940s expansion added a new ticket counter designed as a half-circle and a mural by Louis Grell could be found atop the customer waiting area which depicted the history of St. Louis with an old fashion steam engine, two large steamboats and the Eads Bridge in the background.

 As airliners became the primary mode of long-distance travel and railroad passenger services declined in the 1950s and 1960s, the massive station became obsolete and too expensive to maintain for its original purpose.
 By 1961, several tracks had been paved over for parking.
-Amtrak took over passenger service in 1971, but abandoned Union Station on October 31, 1978.
+Amtrak took over passenger service in 1971 but abandoned Union Station on October 31, 1978.
 By then, Amtrak had cut back service to four routes per day–the State House, the Ann Rutledge, the National Limited (formerly the Spirit of St. Louis) and the Inter-American.
 The eight total trains were nowhere near enough to justify the use of such a large facility.
 The last train to leave Union Station was a Chicago-bound Inter-American.
 Passenger service shifted to a temporary-style "Amshack" two blocks east.
 Amtrak has since moved its St. Louis service to the Gateway Transportation Center, one block east of Union Station.

 The station was designated a National Historic Landmark in 1970, as an important surviving example of large-scale railroad architecture from the late 19th century.
 It was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1981.

 In August 1985, after a $150 million renovation designed by HOK, Union Station was reopened with a 539-room hotel, shopping mall, restaurants and food court.
 Federal historic rehabilitation tax credits were used to transform Union Station into one of the city's most visited attractions.
 The station rehabilitation by Conrad Schmitt Studios remains one of the largest adaptive re-use projects in the United States.
 The hotel is housed in the headhouse and part of the train shed, which also houses a lake and shopping, entertainment and dining establishments.
 Omni Hotels was the original hotel operator, followed by Hyatt Regency Hotel chain and Marriott Hotels.